For creating an Adobe ID account and for general information about using your Adobe ID account, see Manage your Adobe ID account.

 Can’t clear the text that appears in “Email address” field?
 Simply click in the field and start typing.

-In the Reset your password window, choose how you want to reset your password: using email or phone, and click Next.
+In the Reset your password window, choose how you want to reset your password, using email or phone, and click Next.

 Your Adobe ID is the email address you used when you first started a trial or membership, or purchased an Adobe app or service.

-- Try a different browser
+- Try a different browser.

 - Enable cookies in your browser, and clear your browser’s cookies and cache.
 See your browser’s documentation for instructions.

-- If you don’t see the email you expected from Adobe, check your Spam or Junk folders, or see Didn’t receive expected Adobe email.
+- If you don’t see the email that you expected from Adobe, check your Spam or Junk folders, or see Didn’t receive expected Adobe email.

 - Retype your email and password.
 Make sure that Caps Lock and Num Lock are off.